felipecoders/fake-instagram-server/README.md

 # Fake Instagram Backend

-this server dosen't have users validation, only operation structure with `socket.io` to real-time updating
+this server dosen't have users validation, only operation structure with `socket.io` to real-time updating.

+> Thanks to [Rocketseat](https://rocketseat.com.br/) and your OmniStack Week

 ## Routes